 3GPP RAN1 also challenged IEEE 802’s comments about the efficacy of the SI simulations to prove LAA and 802.11 fairly coexist in any cases beyond the very simple indoor scenario with the known limitations of the chosen propagation model.
 IEEE 802 does not believe it is productive to argue further about simulations and associated assumptions at this point.

 IEEE 802 notes that RAN4 has decided on the development of a set of coexistence test cases including multi-node tests to verify the coexistence between LAA and IEEE 802.11 devices in various scenarios.
-IEEE 802 requests that the question of the effect of slot desynchronization be examined in these coexistence tests, as well as in actual deployment scenarios.
+IEEE 802 requests that the question of the effect of lack of slot synchronization be examined in these coexistence tests, as well as in actual deployment scenarios.
 IEEE 802 requests that 3GPP define and perform the RAN4 tests to verify coexistence between LAA and IEEE 802.11, before deployment of any LAA systems.

 There is not consensus on Issue 5: “LAA and 802.11 multi-channel aggregation schemes should align” issue with resolution waiting for 3GPP response